csb6/bluebird/README.md

 - Modules with mandatory specifications (a.k.a. header files), but no textual inclusion
 - Very strong typing in the tradition of Ada, with few to no implicit conversions, but with support for casting when needed
-- Ranges as a core language construct, with support for users-defined ranges
+- Ranges as a core language construct, with support for user-defined ranges
-- Types that support constraining values to a range
+- Types that can be constrained to a range
-- Support for low-level bitwise operations and ways to precisely control the representation of data
+- Support for low-level bitwise operations and precise control over data representation
 - Support for a large number of optional compile and run-time checks
-- Built-in support for partial evaluation of functions
+- Built-in support for the partial evaluation of functions
-- Support for simple compile-time evaluation of expressions and calls to at least some functions
+- Support for compile-time evaluation of expressions and at least some subset of functions
-- Standard library consisting of a large amount of generic data structures and algorithms
+- Standard library containing useful and efficient generic data structures and algorithms
-- Compiler implemented with minimal dependencies/complexity/build times
+- Highly modular compiler implemented with minimal dependencies and a reasonable build time
-- Use a minimally complex build system for the compiler and have a simple, standard build solution for the language itself
+- Minimally complex build system for the compiler and have a simple, standard build system for the language itself
 - Easy way to create C and C++ bindings
+- Compiler tools for interacting with each stage of the compiler, potentially with a GUI

 ## Currently Implemented Features